Seagate/cortx/doc/Community-Build/Building-CORTX-From-Source-for-SingleNode.md

 # Setting up the CORTX Environment for Single Node

 You can deploy the CORTX stack from the source code.
+You can built CORTX on any hypervisor, including VMware Workstation, Oracle Virtual Box, Microsoft Hyper-V, VMware vSphere, or on AWS instance.
 This document provides step-by-step instructions to deploy and configure the CORTX environment for a single-node Virtual Machine (VM).

 The CORTX deployment and configuration is a four-step procedure: